bkw777/WP-2_IC-Card/README.md

 The TANDY WP-2 has an expansion slot that accepts "IC Cards" that may be either RAM or ROM, up to 128K RAM, up to 256K ROM.
 Here are two cards to fit that slot, a RAM card and a ROM card, and a programming adapter to program the ROM card.
 The RAM card includes a battery backup.

-Both cards must be made from a thinner PCB than the standard 1.6mm.
+All versions of this card must be made from PCB that is 1.2mm or thinner.
-The RAM or ROM card may be up to 1.2mm thick.

 ## RAM CARD

-Requires a thinner PCB than normal.
-PCB may be up to 1.2mm thick.

 ![](WP-2_IC_Card_RAM.jpg)
 ![](PCB/WP-2_IC_Card_RAM.svg)